Summer Literacy

 • Play Bingo or Memory.

-• Cut and paste needed letters from the newspaper or magazines to form words.
+• Cut and paste the needed letters from the newspaper or magazines to form words.

 • Encourage students to document their adventures and write letters to friends far and near.
 They can even dabble in reviewing the books they read.